oit-ipbl/image_processing/basics/basics_01.md

 ## prerequisite
 - "[Image Processing Environment for iPBL](https://github.com/oit-ipbl/portal/blob/2e4097811b9ddfcdf6e5ac80b4ffa5f66edb6c32/setup/python+vscode.md)" has already be installed.
-- The python program (.py) has to be made in the directory `code`.
+- The python programs (.py) have to be put under the directory `code`.
 And the all image files are saved/downloaded in the directory `img` and read from there.

 ## Basics of digital images
 ### Color (Additive color)